 “I think they’re going to have me at the 1.
 I got to build my 1 skills up,” Jennings said.
 “And I think they want me to be the same player I was at Beechcroft.”

-As far as point guard skills, Jennings wants to tighten up his handle and perimeter defense.
+In terms of point guard attributes, Jennings wants to tighten up his handle and perimeter defense.

 Jennings was also considering Columbus State, who offered him back in December.
 Otherwise, his recruitment has been quiet since breaking his foot in the District Finals against Bishop Hartley.